blight-js/rfcs/text/0002-numeric-values.md

 - `val.to(T)`: Converts the integer's value to a the given type.
 T can be
   - `f64`, which it will convert the value to a [floating point number](#floats)
   - Another Integer type like `u8`, which it will convert the value to that type.
-It is undefined behavior if this integer is out of range of `T.min`..`T.max`.
+    - It is safety checked undefined behavior if this integer is out of range of `T.min`..`T.max`.
+- `val.truncate(T)`: Converts the integer's value to a the given type by truncating data away.
 - `val.pow(y)`: Raise this integer to the power of `y`.

 If the integer is a signed integer, the following methods are available: